Requirements & Expectations Entry Year 2017-18: Scholar Handbook

 There are five ways to satisfy your honors credit requirements:

 - Advanced- or Graduate-Level Courses

 - International Study or Research

 The honors course is central to the honors experience.
 It is intended to provide a rigorous examination of the subject matter, while demonstrating how knowledge in the field is discovered, developed, evaluated, argued, tested, compared, and applied.
 Honors courses are typically capped at 20 to 25 students and are taught by faculty approved by the College.
-First-year and sophomore students should expect to fulfill most or all of their honors requirements via honors courses, with limited exceptions by major and campus.
+First-year and second-year students should expect to fulfill most or all of their honors requirements via honors courses, with limited exceptions by major and campus.

 Any course that carries the Honors attribute in LionPath is an honors course, whether or not it carries the traditional suffix (T, H, U, or M).

 While most honors courses are stand-alone honors versions of courses in the regular Penn State catalog (for instance, Honors Calculus I), others are uniquely honors offerings.

 The LionPath Schedule Builder includes a “Search by Course Attribute” feature that permits searches by course attribute (for instance, a General Education category) and a section attribute (Honors).
 The course search feature on the public LionPath site does not currently permit multiple criteria searches.

 A grade of C or higher is required for an honors course to meet honors credit requirements (as opposed to major or University requirements).

 The honors option is a contract between a Schreyer Scholar and the instructor of a non-honors course, with the approval of the honors advisor, to make that course an honors-quality experience for the student.
 Because the honors option is, in effect, an honors course, the College maintains oversight over who can offer it.
 The following course instructors are automatically approved for supervising honors options (titles available via the Penn State Directory):